torrentkino/torrentkino/README.md

     When starting as root, use -u to change the UID.

   * `-d`:
 	Start as a daemon and run in background.
-The output will be redirected to syslog.
+The output will be send to syslog.

   * `-q`:
 	Be quiet and do not log anything.